grame-cncm/faustcourse/session2/Lesson 2.md

 - hslider is an horizontal slider
 - vslider is a vertical slider

-You can somehow listen to the sound produced by a slider:
+You can somehow listen to the sound produced by a slider (explain its an artfact):

 ```
 process = vslider("level", 0, -1, 1, 0.01);